Viet Cong order of battle controversy

-The order of battle for the Viet Cong concerned a contested American intelligence issue of the Vietnam War.
-Arising In the mid-1960s, its focus was the count of enemy combatants.
-Often called the order of battle controversy, the debate came to divide the Central Intelligence Agency (CIA), and challenge military intelligence.
-The politics and strategy of the war became involved in the debate.
+The order of battle for the Viet Cong was a contested American intelligence issue during the Vietnam War.
+Arising in the mid-1960s, its focus was the count of enemy combatants.
+Often called the order of battle controversy, the debate came to divide the Central Intelligence Agency (CIA) and challenge military intelligence.
+The politics and strategy of the war also became involved in the debate.